-The Department for Work and Pensions (DWP) has published interim findings from wave 1 and wave 2 of research conducted with claimants of Personal Independence Payment (PIP).
+The Department for Work and Pensions (DWP) has published findings from research exploring claimants’ experiences of the PIP claim process.

-Wave 3 examines mandatory reconsiderations and appeals and has not yet been published.
-The final report of the project as a whole, covering all three waves and both quantitative and qualitative findings will be published in 2018.
+The final report of the project as a whole, covering all three waves of quantitative and qualitative research, has now been published:

-- Read the wave 1 headline report on the Department for Work and Pensions website
+- Read the wave 1 interim report on the Department for Work and Pensions website

 - Read the wave 2 interim report on the Department for Work and Pensions website

-Please see the two interim reports for further detail about the survey methodology.
+Please see the interim, overall and technical reports for further detail about the survey methodology.